 1. Recognize the privilege that comes with Having the option of disagreeing with someone else’s political views, without being marginalized because of your race.

 In 2015, Robert Jones Jr. (@SonOfBaldwin) tweeted, “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”
 Jones’ quote is relevant to this tip, in the sense that it applies to the way white liberals often gloss over another white person’s racism, as long as they don’t feel affected.
 To put this in perspective, white liberals have questioned why I am unsettled by the thought of a racist being dubbed as a poster child of progressive politics, from the smallest local body of people, to the White House.
-They were neutral and in favor of that idea, as long as they didn’t feel affected.
+To be more specific, the white liberal feminists were neutral and in favor of that idea, as long as they didn’t feel affected, and as long as that white person was racist and misogynistic against me, but not sexist against them.
 Black women are often patronized into believing that “we can’t always get what we want,” smeared as “divisive,” and blamed for the political tension in the world, over our valid critiques of white liberals.
 This erases our front line work, in the fight towards liberation for all oppressed people.
-Similarly, I wrote an article about the 2020 Presidential Election, in response to those who degrade Black women, for saying that we don’t have the privilege of viewing white liberal candidates as, “the lesser of two evils.”
+Similarly, I wrote an article about the 2020 Presidential Election, in response to those who degrade Black women, for saying that we don’t have the privilege of viewing problematic white liberal candidates as, “the lesser of two evils.”

 2. REMEMBER: IT IS MORE OF A PRIVILEGE TO BE CALLED OUT FOR ENFORCING ANTI-BLACK RACISM THAN IT IS TO ACTUALLY EXPERIENCE IT.